-(S/NF/SS-3) Another way of considering overall SUN STREAK project data correlation is to consider only the proven This data is shown in figure 7, for times when viewers. these experienced viewers received a 2 or 2+ in the numerical ratings assigned to their data correlations.
-Only two types of data are presented here; S/T and personality data is obtained from the various CT, CN and CI projects.
-For S/T projects, proven viewers would be expected to receive a high (i.e. approx. 70 percent) rating on about 20 percent of the S/T projects attempted.
-For personality data (i.e., background, state-of-the-health, specific activities), around 50 percent to 60 percent of the projects would yield high results.
-Essentially, this chart indicates certain strengths/weaknesses of the present SUN STREAK staff and suggests more projects involved in foreign or CI target personalities are warranted.
+(S/NF/SS-3) Another way of considering overall SUN STREAK project data correlation is to consider only the proven viewers.
+This data is shown in Figure 7, for times when these experienced viewers received a 2 or 2+ in the numerical ratings assigned to their data correlations.
+Only two types of data are presented here; S/T, and Personality data as obtained from the various CT, CN and CI projects.
+For S/T projects, proven viewers would be expected to receive a high (i.e. approx. 70 percent) data correlation rating on about 20 percent of the S/T projects attempted.
+For Personality projects (i.e., background, state-ofthe-health, specific activities), around 50 percent to 60 percent of the projects would yield high results.
+Essentially, this chart indicates certain strengths/Weaknesses of the present SUN STREAK staff and suggests that more projects on foreign or CI